 3 Enrichment Opportunities and Cultural Capital (including residentials and trips).
 Access to experiences in groups, sports, hobbies and interests can be inhibited by financial barriers, which can segregate children from team experiences as well as being obstructed by lack of parental engagement.
 Parental organisation skills and provision of equipment can be issues.
 Residential trips in year 4 and 6 cause financial burden on families with multiple children across the school.
 Local trips and visits as well as internal educational experiences all require financial support to provide deeper learning opportunities for children.
 4 Attendance and Punctuality.
-Though a limited number within this group have attendance issues the number has grown in the past 3 years.
+Children within this group have the highest, persistent absences.
 This issue takes monitoring, engagement with parents/ carers and SLT time to support children in to education and with access to learning when they are not able to come in to school.
+This can included, but is not restricted to; support with wrap-around-care, follow up meetings with staff/SLT regarding absences, support to manage medical appointments and learning catch-up sessions.
+4 Literacy and Reading Prioritising reading, oracy and vocabulary expansion and retention to improve life chances and successes.
+Children may not have the external support with early reading and phonics.